FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Thursday, February 22 2007.

-A 87 year-old female presents to your office accompanied by her girlfriend, who provides most of the history.
+A 75 year-old male presents to your office accompanied by his spouse, who provides most of the history.

 Which of the following pathology findings is MOST characteristic of this patient's disease?